 As the demand for outdoor recreation continues to grow, conservation and preservation of public lands are an essential part of building capacity for recreational spaces.
 In addition to managing LWCF funding, Green Acres also accomplishes its mission of open space preservation and recreational development by directing funds from state bonds and dedicated taxes.
 The Green Acres program has shown success from its start, consistently winning overwhelming support of voters for each of the 14 ballot measures, guaranteeing over \$3.3 billion in funding since 1961.
-The latest referendum, approved in 2014, also provides a Corporate Business Tax (CBT) dedication that permanently allocates 6% of collected taxes to open space, farmland, and historic preservation activities.
+The latest referendum, approved in 2014 with the help of a coalition of NGO partners (Keep It Green), also provides a Corporate Business Tax (CBT) dedication that permanently allocates 6% of collected taxes to open space, farmland, and historic preservation activities.